sophiajt/jntrnr.github.io/_posts/2017-01-18-rls-alpha-release.md

 title: Announcing Rust Language Server Alpha Release
 ---

 Today, we're announcing the first alpha release of the [Rust Language Server (aka RLS)](https://github.com/jonathandturner/rls).
 With this alpha release, this is the first time we're encouraging early adopters to try on real projects and [send us feedback](https://github.com/jonathandturner/rls/issues).
-The RLS has now reached a level of maturity where it should be able to run against most Cargo-based Rust project.
+The RLS has now reached a level of maturity where it should be able to run against most Cargo-based Rust projects.

 But what exactly is the Rust Language Server?